Amidst COVID-19, how many times have you heard someone say, "Now that I have more time, I want to be more productive"?

 50 Non-Productive Things To Enjoy (Not On a Screen):

-1. Stare out the window.
+1. Stare out the window and notice color and light.

 2. Watch the wind blow through the trees.